-- a a probation period (as discussed below); - b a stipulation of salary to be paid in Saudi riyals; - a provision noting Article 98 of the Labour Law, which states that employees shall not work more than eight hours a day during non-holidays, and no more than six hours a day during the month of Ramadan; - a provision providing at least 21 days of annual vacation, to be increased to at least 30 days if the employee spends five consecutive years working for the employer, as required by Article 109.1 of the Labour Law; - e a provision providing the employee an entitlement to days off with full pay during national holidays as set forth by the Ministry of Labour, and pursuant to Article 112 of the Labour Law and Article 21 of the Implementing Regulations, including: - four days for Eid al-Fitr (marking the end of Ramadan); - four days for Eid al-Adha (Festival of Sacrifice); and
+- a probation period (as discussed below); - b a stipulation of salary to be paid in Saudi riyals; - a provision noting Article 98 of the Labour Law, which states that employees shall not work more than eight hours a day during non-holidays, and no more than six hours a day during the month of Ramadan; - a provision providing at least 21 days of annual vacation, to be increased to at least 30 days if the employee spends five consecutive years working for the employer, as required by Article 109.1 of the Labour Law; - e a provision providing the employee an entitlement to days off with full pay during national holidays as set forth by the MOL, and pursuant to Article 112 of the Labour Law and Article 25 of the 2016 IRs, including: - four days for Eid al-Fitr (marking the end of Ramadan); - four days for Eid al-Adha (Festival of Sacrifice); and - Saudi Arabian National Day; - f a provision providing for sick leave during a single year pursuant to Article 117 of the Labour Law, including: - sick leave for the first 30 days at full pay; - 60 days following the first 30-day period at 75 per cent pay; and - 30 days following the 60-day period without pay, provided that the employee can substantiate his or her sickness; and g a provision providing for an 'end of service' reward pursuant to Articles 84 and 85 of the Labour Law.
+The employer must pay the employee a reward for his or her period of service, the calculation of which is dependent on whether the employment relationship has expired, was terminated by the employer or was terminated as a result of the employee's resignation from the employer.
+In each of these cases, the end of service reward shall be calculated as follows:

-As discussed below, the term 'at-will' does not strictly apply to indefinite term contracts, since 60 days notice and a 'valid reason' are still required to terminate the contract.
+As further discussed below, the term 'at will' does not strictly apply to indefinite term contracts, since 60 days' notice and a 'valid reason' are still required to terminate the contract.
 That is, parties are not permitted to immediately terminate an indefinite contract without any reason as in most at-will jurisdictions.